iamontheinet/dash-at-summit-2022/SnowparkForPythonAndStreamlit/README.md

 ## Usage

+### Step 1 -- Update [connection.json](https://github.com/iamontheinet/dash-at-summit-2022/blob/main/SnowparkForPythonAndStreamlit/connection.json) with your Snowflake account details.

-### Step 1 -- Run through the [Jupyter notebook](https://github.com/iamontheinet/dash-at-summit-2022/blob/main/SnowparkForPythonAndStreamlit/Snowpark_For_Python.ipynb)
+### Step 2 -- Run through the [Jupyter notebook](https://github.com/iamontheinet/dash-at-summit-2022/blob/main/SnowparkForPythonAndStreamlit/Snowpark_For_Python.ipynb)

 NOTE: You will need to create a couple of tables using `campaign_spend.csv` and `monthly_revenue.csv` files.
 The other option is to load data from the files instead of from tables.